Generalized Stirling permutations and forests: Higher-order Eulerian and Ward numbers: Combinatorial interpretation of the generalized Ward numbers Combinatorial interpretation of the generalized Ward numbers

 Let us start with the simplest case $s=1$ by considering the class of $(\nu+2,t+1)$--ary increasing $[n]$--trees.
-Then, for any tree $T$ of this class with $j$ ascents, it is easy to prove that (see \cite[Theorem~2]{Janson_11}): \be n - j \;=\; |\mathcal{E}(T)| + \delta_{t,0} \,. \ee When $t>0$, we can choose the $n-k$ distinguished nodes from the set $\mathcal{D}_t(T)=\mathcal{E}(T)$; when $t=0$, we make the choice from the set $\mathcal{D}_0(T)$ which is now the union of the root node and the set $\mathcal{E}(T)$.
+Then, for any tree $T$ of this class with $j$ ascents, it is easy to prove that (see \cite[Theorem~2]{Janson_11}):

+When $t>0$, we can choose the $n-k$ distinguished nodes from the set $\mathcal{D}_t(T)=\mathcal{E}(T)$; when $t=0$, we make the choice from the set $\mathcal{D}_0(T)$ which is now the union of the root node and the set $\mathcal{E}(T)$.
 (Notice that our definition of ascent slightly differs from that of Ref.~\cite{Janson_11}.)
 See Figure~\ref{Fig3} for two examples with $t=0$ (a) and $t>0$ (b).
 In this figure, distinguished nodes are depicted in gray.
 Putting all together, we can conclude that:

 \begin{theorem} Let us fix integers $n,t\ge 0$, $\nu\ge 1$, and $0\le k\le n$.
 Then, $W^{(\nu)}(n,k;1,t)$ counts the number of $(\nu+2,t+1)$--ary increasing $[n]$--trees $T$ with at most $k$ ascents and $n-k$ distinguished nodes from the set $\mathcal{D}_t(T)$. \end{theorem}